-(71) Motor-u büyük bir hızla rıhtım-a çarp-acak-mış gibi yaklaş-tı boat-p3s big a speed pier-dat crash-fut-inf like approach-pst1 'His boat approached rapidly, as if it would crash onto the pier'
+(71) Motor-u büyük bir hızla rıhtım-a çarp-acak-mış gibi yaklaş-tı. boat-p3s big a speed pier-dat crash-fut-inf like approach-pst1 'His boat approached rapidly, as if it would crash onto the pier.'

-Whereas in (69 a/c) and (70 a-c) the embedded verb is 'negative', in (70b) and (71) the verb is not negated.
-Yet, the truth-value of carpacak must be inverted.
-If this were not the case, that is, if 'a crash' was a real result, it would have been worth while to mention that fact as such.
+Whereas in (70 a-c) and (69 a/c) the embedded verb is negative, in (70b) and (71) the verb is not negated.
+Yet, the truth-value of çarpacak must be inverted.
+If this were not the case, that is, if 'a crash' were a real result, it would have been worthwhile to mention that fact as such.

-3.2 Periphrastic Non-factuals11
+3.2 Periphrastic non-factuals

-As has been argued in section 1, gibi can be considered as a non-verbal (twoplace) predicate.
+As has been argued in section 1, gibi can be considered as a non-verbal (two-place) predicate.
 Two arguments have been advanced so far.
-First, negation is expressed by the nominal negation marker değil, and second, agreement markers for person are attached to gibi, as well as suffixes for the expressions of predicational operators (cf. (7) and (8)).
+First, negation is expressed by the nominal negation marker değil, and second, agreement markers for person are attached to gibi, as well as suffixes for the expression of predicational operators (cf. (7) and (8)).

 In (69b) and (69c) we saw that the grammatical person of the Agent is expressed on the verbal complex in a gibi-phrase.
 A third indication in favour of our view that gibi is a (non-verbal) predicate can be derived from the fact that in certain constructions such a placement of personal suffixes is impossible.
-Consider (73 a-b), in which person-agreement must be expressed on gibi or on değil 'is not' which has gibi in its scope:
+Consider (72 a-b), in which person-agreement must be expressed on gibi or on değil 'is not' which has gibi in its scope:

-- (73) a Nefes al-ama-yacak gibi-yim breath take-negpot-fut like-1s 'It is as if I will not be able to breathe' - b Yürü-yebil-ecek gibi değil-im walk-pot-fut like neg-1s "I am not comparable to someone who will be able to walk"
+(72) a.
+Nefes al-ama-yacak gibi-yim. breath take-negpot-fut like-1s 'It is as if I will not be able to breathe.'

+b.
+Yürü-yebil-ecek gibi değil-im.

+walk-pot-fut like neg-1s

+'I am not comparable to someone who will be able to walk.'

 These examples strongly suggest that the Comparee (here: ben 'I') is an argument of gibi, rather than of the verbal predication.
-If the reverse situation were true, one would expect that the expression of agreement takes place on the verb.
+If the reverse were true, one would expect the expression of agreement to take place on the verb.
 Doing so leads to unpredictable results with respect to the interpretation.
 Even if (73) is at best grammatical, its meaning would be incomprehensible.
 Consider: